readthedocs/commonmark.py/README.rst

 stable we will release the first ``1.0`` version and attempt to keep up to date with changes in ``commonmark.js``.

-CommonMark-py is tested against the CommonMark spec with Python versions 2.7, 3.4, 3.5, 3.6, and 3.7.
+commonmark.py is tested against the CommonMark spec with Python versions 2.7, 3.4, 3.5, 3.6, and 3.7.

 **Current version:** 0.9.0